Breached Password Detection

 To turn on breached password detection, enable the switch at the top-right corner of the page.

 Under Detection, find Breached Password Detection Method.
-If your agreement with Auth0 includes Credential Guard, select As soon as possible, with Credential Guard and select Save to apply the change.
+If your agreement with Auth0 includes Credential Guard, select As soon as possible based on data received from the dark web, with Credential Guard and select Save to apply the change.
 Otherwise, leave When breach data is published selected.

 Under Response, you can choose to block bad actors using stolen credentials to sign up and/or login: